01 of 03

 Sewing the Tall Ships Quilt Block

-Take care when constructing the half square triangle units used for the boat's sails.
-No matter which method you use to sew the units we suggest you make them a bit oversize and then trim back to the exact unfinished size before sewing the squares into the block.
+Take care when constructing the half-square triangle units used for the boat's sails.
+No matter which method you use to sew the units it's best if you make them a bit oversize and then trim back to the exact unfinished size before sewing the squares into the block.

 A Few More Boat Quilts and Quilt Blocks

 Fabrics for One Tall Ships Quilt Block

 Our quilt block is shown against a starlit sky.
 Feel free to transform your own Tall Ships quilt block to a daytime scene.

 - (5) 2-7/8" x 2-7/8" squares for half square triangle units that finish at 2" square.
 Cut larger squares and trim after assembly to improve accuracy.